caspermeijn/onvifviewer/README.md

-# OnvifViewer
+# ONVIFViewer

-**Onvif camera viewer for Android, Plasma Mobile and Linux desktop**
+**ONVIF camera viewer for Android, Plasma Mobile and Linux desktop**

 The goal of this application is to replace the proprietary app that was needed to configure and view my IP camera.
-The Onvif protocol can be used to view and configure many types of camera's and is a open standard that can be implemented using standard SOAP libraries.
+The ONVIF protocol can be used to view and configure many types of camera's and is a open standard that can be implemented using standard SOAP libraries.
 Using Qt5 for the backend and Kirigami UI framework makes this application a cross-platform solution.
 The primary focus is Plasma mobile and the Linux desktop, but porting to Android and Windows is also possible.

-This project was started as part of the [Onvif Open Source Spotlight Challange](https://onvif-spotlight.bemyapp.com/#/projects/5ae0bbf7f98fde00047f0605).
+This project was started as part of the [ONVIF Open Source Spotlight Challange](https://onvif-spotlight.bemyapp.com/#/projects/5ae0bbf7f98fde00047f0605).
-There was no open-source application for viewing Onvif cameras for Plasma Mobile and Linux desktop.
-Neither is there a simple to use open-source C++ library to communicate with Onvif cameras.
+There was no open-source application for viewing ONVIF cameras for Plasma Mobile and Linux desktop.
+Neither is there a simple to use open-source C++ library to communicate with ONVIF cameras.
 The communication with the camera is implemented from scratch (using KDSoap) and modular designed, so that it can be separated into a reusable library at a later stage.

 ## Android
 The application is available via the [Google Play Store] (https://play.google.com/store/apps/details?id=net.meijn.onvifviewer).